Azure/azure-sdk/docs/policies/support.md

 ### **Azure SDK dependencies**

 The Azure SDK libraries depend on Azure Service REST API, programming language runtime, OS, and third-party libraries.

-The Azure SDK will not guarantee support of dependencies that reached their end of life.
+> The Azure SDK libraries will not guarantee support of dependencies that reached their end of life.
+Dropping support for such dependencies will be done without increasing the major version of the libraries.

 Below is a list of common Azure SDK dependencies for your reference: